 Smoking is prohibited in all University of Notre Dame buildings as well as within 25 feet of all buildings and stadiums, and in all vehicles owned, leased, or operated by the University.

-Two complimentary, but gated lots, directly east and northeast of the center are open daily after 5:00 PM and on weekends.
-Complimentary ADA parking is located at the northeast corner of the center.
+The gated Stayer Lot, North of the center, and Stadium Lot are free and open to the public weekdays after 5 p.m. and weekends.
+Complimentary ADA parking is located at the Northeast corner of the center.

 Press and Media